-No Evidence Beginning (Limited Evidence) Developing (Clear Evidence) Accomplished (Clear, convincing, substantial evidence) SCORE I. Policy Overview: Provides a comprehensive overview of the selected family policy topic and relevant historical, social, political, economic climate surrounding policy.
-Student should use a minimum of three separate sources in this section (2-3 pp.) (8 points) Does not include a comprehensive overview of policy topic (0) Includes some discussion of the policy topics as defined but uses fewer than three sources (1-3) Provides a discussion of the policy topic as defined and cites at least three peerreviewed empirical articles.
+No Evidence Beginning (Limited Evidence) Developing (Clear Evidence) Accomplished (Clear, convincing, substantial evidence) SCORE CRITERIA I. Policy Overview: Provides a comprehensive overview of the selected family policy topic and relevant historical, social, political, economic climate surrounding policy.
+Student should use a minimum of three separate sources in this section (2-3 pp.) (8 points) Does not include a comprehensive overview of policy topic (0) Includes some discussion of the policy topics as defined but uses fewer than three sources (1-3) Provides a discussion of the policy topic as defined and cites at least three peer-reviewed empirical articles.
 However, section may not be well-integrated or necessary details are not included.
-Provides a well-integrated, thoughtful discussion of the policy topic and policy climate and cites three or more peer-reviewed empirical articles.
-(6-8) II.
-Utilizes family theory or conceptual framework to guide investigation: Applies at least one family theory or conceptual framework in guiding policy analysis, using at least one theory-related source (1-2 pp.) (5 points) Does not discuss any family theories or conceptual frame (0) Attempts to apply family theory and/or uses less than one source (1-2) Applies one family theory or conceptual frame using less than one source to explain the issue (3-4) Successfully applies one or more family theories or conceptual framework using 1-2 sources to explain the issue (4-5)
+(4-6) Provides a well-integrated, thoughtful discussion of the policy topic and policy climate and cites three or more peer-reviewed empirical articles.
+(6-8) (1.0)

+II.
+Utilizes family theory or conceptual framework to guide investigation: Applies at least one family theory or conceptual framework in guiding policy analysis, using at least one theory-related source (1-2 pp.) (5 points) Does not discuss any family theories or conceptual frame (0) Attempts to apply family theory and/or uses less than one source (1-2) Applies one family theory or conceptual frame using less than one source to explain the issue (3-4) Successfully applies one or more family theories or conceptual framework using 1-2 sources to explain the issue (4-5) III.
-III.
 Using FIA, examines the intended and unintended consequences of policy for family well-being: Provides a clear analysis of impact of policy on family well-being.
 Uses 1-2 additional sources (2-3pp.).
 (7 points) Does not provide an analysis of policy impacts(0) Attempts to discuss policy impacts but includes limited discussion and/or uses fewer than one additional source (1-2) Provides some discussion of policy impacts and/or uses fewer than two additional sources.
 (3-5) Provides an in-depth discussion of policy impacts and uses two or more additional sources.
 (5-7) IV.
-Explores policy alternatives: Provides a clear discussion of possible policy alternatives to ameliorate unintended outcomes of policy for families and to promote family wellbeing.
+Explores policy alternatives: Provides a clear discussion of possible policy alternatives to ameliorate unintended outcomes of policy for families and to promote family well-being.
+Does not discuss any family policy recommendations (0) Attempts discuss family-based policy alternatives and/or uses less than one source (1-2) Provides some discussion of policy alternatives using less than one source to explain the issue (3-5) Successfully provides an indepth discussion of family policy alternatives using 1-2 sources to explain the issue (5-7)

 Uses a minimum of 1-2 additional sources (2-3pp.).
-(7 points) Does not discuss any family policy recommendations (0) Attempts discuss family- based policy alternatives and/or uses less than one source (1-2) Provides some discussion of policy alternatives using less than one source to explain the issue (3-5) Successfully provides an in-depth discussion of family policy alternatives using 1-2 sources to explain the issue (5-7) V. APA formatting: Student cites all articles used using correct APA formatting for both in-text citations and reference list.
-(5 points) Does not provide references and/or in-text citations (0) References and in-text citations are not in APA format (1-2) References and intext citations are in APA format but they include more than two minor errors (3-4) References and in-text citations are in APA format and they contain no more than two minor errors (4-5) VI.
-Grammar and Spelling: Student's paper is error free.
-(3 points) Contains more than 10 errors in spelling and grammar (0) Contains five to ten spelling or mechanical errors (1) Contains three to five spelling or mechanical errors (2) Contains less than two spelling or mechanical errors (3)
+(7 points) V. APA Does not provide References References References formatting: references and/or and in-text and in-text and in-text Student cites all in-text citations citations citations citations are in articles used (0) are not in are in APA APA format using correct APA format but and they APA formatting format (1- they contain no for both in-text 2) include more than two citations and more than minor errors reference list.
+(5 two minor (4-5) points) errors (3-4) VI.
+Grammar Contains more Contains Contains Contains less and Spelling: than 10 errors in five to ten three to than two Student's paper spelling and spelling or five spelling or is error free. grammar (0) mechanical spelling or mechanical (3 points) errors (1) mechanical errors (2) errors (3)